Zero-shot Transfer Learning within a Heterogeneous Graph via Knowledge Transfer Networks: Cross-Type Feature Extractor Transformations in HGNNs

-Borrowing parlance from the domain adaptation setting, we define $f_t:\mathcal{X}_t\mapsto\mathbb{R}^d$ to be the ``feature extractor" of an HGNN, which represents the heterogeneous graph convolutions that map node features of type $t$ into a shared latent space $\mathbb{R}^d$.
-In this section, for any two nodes $i,j$ with types $\tau(i)=s$ and $\tau(j)=t$, we analyze the relationship between $f_s(x_i)$ and $f_t(x_j)$, and derive a strict transformation between the feature output spaces.
+We define $f_t:\mathcal{G}\mapsto\mathbb{R}^d$ to be the ``feature extractor" of a HGNN, which is composed of parameters participating to map input node attributes of type $t$ into a shared feature space $\mathbb{R}^d$.
+In this section, we derive a strict transformation between feature extractors within a HMPNN.
+Specifically, for any two nodes $i,j$ with types $\tau(i) = s$ and $\tau(j) = t$, we derive an expression for $f_s$ in terms of $f_t$, and use that expression to inspire a trainable transfer learning module called \method in the following section.
 For simplicity, throughout this section we ignore the activation $\alpha(\cdot)$ within the \textbf{Transform} function in Equation~\eqref{eq:transform}.
-In Section \ref{sec:matching_loss}, we use this transformation to motivate \method, a novel approach which learns a mapping function between $f_s(x_i)$ and $f_t(x_j)$.